SinghAstra/ChatPDFX/README.md

 <div align="center">
   <a href="https://social-media-mern-webapp.netlify.app/"><img src="https://github.com/SinghAstra/Social-Media-WebApp/blob/main/images/social-media.png"/></a>
 </div>
-The Social Media Platform project is a full-stack web application designed to serve as a social media platform where users can create posts, like and comment on posts, and interact with other users.
-The project incorporates various features including authentication, post creation, post editing, post deletion, liking posts, and searching for posts by title and tags.

 ## Features
 - User authentication: Users can sign up, log in, and log out.